xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 We are introducing a shadow variable [1] declared as a `valuetype` but using a token that is actually a class (!).
 If you try to run this assembly with a regular CLR, It will generate an invalid error with "unexpected valuetype", but in CoreCLR, we will ensure that the IL code reader/importer will allow this syntax.
 The rule here is that there is one shadow variable allocated per `stackalloc` call site.

 Then we are going to initialize the class on the stack, exactly the same way a struct would be initialized.
 Note that unlike the `newobj` IL opcode instruction, we are not passing constructor parameters.
-This bytecode ensure that the class allocated on the stack is actually zeroed:
+This bytecode ensure that the class allocated on the stack is actually zeroed at the callsite (suppose the stackalloc is used within a loop, we want a fresh zeroed object on each loop items)

 ```
   IL_0001:  ldloca.s   V_1